Machine-Learning-Tokyo/practical-ml-implementations/object_detection/README.md

 ## Practical hints:
 - you can play with IoU threshold according to your needs.
 For instance, if the localization is more important for a particular project, then it may be better to increase the IoU threshold (`IoU threshold = 0.8`), Likewise, if the localization is not that much crucial for the implementation, then it is possible to decrease the thresholds (`IoU threshold = 0.3`).
-- if your team leader/project manager/client asks you to implement an object detection algorithm, please be sure to ask them whether the **precision** or **recall** is more important for them.
-Let me guess, you would get the answer: "Oh, both of them are important for us!" :laughing:
+- if your team leader/project manager/client asks you to implement an object detection algorithm, please be sure to ask them:
+    - whether the **precision** or **recall** is more important for them.
+Let me guess, you would get the answer: "Oh, both of them are important for us!" almost in 90% cases :laughing:.
+If you get this answer, then go ahead with your own trading offs, i.e. choose the appropriate **confidence score** according to the **precision recall curve**.
+    - how precise should be the detected bounding boxes.
+Again, almost everytime you would get the answer "Oh, it is always better to fit 100%".
+If you are lucky, your client/PM/team leader knows what he/she needs, it would be much easier for you to define the **IoU threshold**.

 # Object Detection implementations:
 ## Face detection from scratch